The Next Generation Survival Radio (NGSR)

 The Next Generation Survival Radio (NGSR) features a “cell phone-like” form factor with a large, color display for improved readability and usability.
 The radio also includes simple intuitive buttons spaced for all hand sizes and a single button press for “Mayday”, allowing the crew member to easily call for help.

-The radio is equipped with an automatic G-force with ejection and water activation feature that automatically transmits location data when G-Force or water is detected.
+The radio is equipped with an automatic cock-pit ejection and water activation feature that automatically calls for aid upon pilot ejection or water landing.

 A low-profile GPS/APNT patch antenna minimizes clothing snags and is less breakable than stub antennas.